BostonPython/about/helping.md

 ### Comment thread answerer

-Be aware of discussions happening on event pages.
+Be aware of discussions happening on Meetup.
 Answer questions.
 Make people feel like someone official is paying attention.

 ### New-member greeter - Michelle

 When new members join the group, send them a personal email welcoming them.
 People answer questions when they join, it would be great to include details from those answers, and an encouragement to share their expertise (if they have claimed some!).

-Time: 30min/week; On-going; One person; Casual; At-home.
+30min/week; One person

+### Twitter tweeter - Srini

+Run the @bostonpython Twitter account.
+Follow interesting people, tweet things.
+Announce events and sponsors.

+10min/day; Can be shared

+### Jobs detective

+Search job postings for Python jobs in the Boston-area.
+Collect names and email addresses of people we can contact about sponsoring.

+1 hour/week; Can be shared

+### Event list gatekeeper

+Keep track of other events people want us to announce to the group.
+Send a monthly email with the ones that are appropriate.

 ### Public relations bullhorn

 Find places to publicize Boston Python events.
 Publicize them.

-Time: Varies; On-going; Can be shared; Casual; At-home.

 ### Onboarding polisher

 Play-test the experience for new members.
 Make sure we properly explain how Boston Python works so that they can get as much as possible from joining.

-Time: Varies; One-time; Can be shared; Casual; At-home.
+One-time; Can be shared

-### Puzzle crafter
+### Member pollster

-Project nights often have a set of puzzles for people to work on.
-Write or find some puzzles.
-Make them available for people to use.

-### Presentation night curator - Ned

-Choose a topic for just one presentation night.
-Find speakers who fit that topic.
-Nag them just enough to be sure they are ready for the night.
-This doesn’t have to be a repeating task, doing it for one night is a big help!
+Write a survey to find out what people want and what is on their minds.
+Collect results, summarize for everyone.

 ### Conference groupie